Professor Naureen Durrani

 - Peter Wright – “Teaching mathematics for social justice: translating theories into practice” (2015)

 - Jane Jerrad – “What does “quality” look like for post-2015 education provision in low-income countries?
 An exploration of stakeholders’ perspectives of school benefits in village LEAP schools, rural Sindh, Pakistan” (2014).

-My ongoing and past research has focused on South Asia (Pakistan), Sub-Saharan and West Africa (Nigeria, South Africa, Rwanda and Senegal), the Middle East (Occupied Palestinian Territories and Lebanon) and Europe (United Kingdom).
-I am developing my research plan for Kazakhstan and Central Asia.
+My ongoing and past research has focused on South Asia (Pakistan), Sub-Saharan and West Africa (Nigeria, South Africa, Rwanda and Senegal), the Middle East (Occupied Palestinian Territories and Lebanon) and Europe (United Kingdom) and Central Asia (Kazakhstan).

 - Higher education and youth citizenship in Pakistan (Research Opportunity Fund, University of Sussex; £1494.68) – Principal Investigator (2017)